-17. Official websites, and social media channels publish government content.
-They will be scrutinised closely by the news media and the political Parties during the Election period and content must be handled with great care.
+17. Official websites and social media channels publish government content.
+They will be scrutinised closely by the news media and the political parties during the election period and content must be handled with great care and in accordance with social media guidance for civil servants.

-18. Publishing content online:
+18. Publishing content online

 - a.
-Material that has already been published in accordance with the rules on propriety and which is part of the public domain record can stand.
-It may also be updated for purely factual accuracy for example, a change of address.
-However, while it can be referred to in handling media enquiries and signposting in response to enquiries from the public nothing should be done to draw further attention to it. - b.
-Social media and blogs updating the public with essential factual information may continue (eg transport delays) but social media and blogs which comment on Government policies and proposals should not be updated for the duration of the Election period. - c.
+Material that has already been published in accordance with the rules on propriety and that is part of the public domain record can stand.
+It may also be updated for purely factual accuracy, for example a change of address.
+However, while it can be referred to in handling media enquiries and signposting in response to enquiries from the public, nothing should be done to draw further attention to it. - b.
+Social media and blogs updating the public with essential factual information may continue (e.g. transport delays) but social media and blogs that comment on government policies and proposals should not be updated for the duration of the election period. - c.
 Ministers' biographies and details of their responsibilities can remain on sites, no additions should be made.
 Social media profiles should not be updated during this period. - d.
-Site maintenance and planned functional and technical development for existing sites can continue, but this should not involve new campaigns or extending existing campaigns. - e.
+Site maintenance and planned functional and technical development for existing sites can continue, but this should not involve new campaigns or extending existing campaigns.

+- e.
 News sections of websites and blogs must comply with the advice on press releases.
-News tickers and other mechanisms, should be discontinued for the Election period. - f.
+News tickers and other mechanisms should be discontinued for the election period. - f.
 In event of an emergency, digital channels can be used as part of crisis communications activity in the normal way.